tskit-dev/tskit/docs/python-api.rst

 Trees and tree sequences
 ************************

-The :class:`.TreeSequence` class represents a sequence of correlated trees output by a simulation.
-The :class:`.Tree` class represents a single tree in this sequence.
+The :class:`TreeSequence` class represents a sequence of correlated trees output by a simulation.
+The :class:`Tree` class represents a single tree in this sequence.
 These classes are the interfaces used to interact with the trees and mutational information stored in a tree sequence returned from a simulation.
-There are also methods for loading data into these objects, either from the native format using :func:`tskit.load`, or from another sources using :func:`tskit.load_text` or :meth:`.TableCollection.tree_sequence`.
+There are also methods for loading data into these objects, either from the native format using :func:`tskit.load`, or from another sources using :func:`tskit.load_text` or :meth:`TableCollection.tree_sequence`.

 +++++++++++++++++